 Step 1 in Getting a Doctor: Signing up for a Tessera Sanitaria.

-You can apply for the national health insurance even if you’re not officially a resident.
+You can apply for national health insurance even if you’re not officially a resident.
 But it can be quicker with the Residency, so a quick side note on how to get that:

 Step 2 going to the ASL